Frequently Asked Questions

 - When do I apply to graduate?

-School Media and Licensure Questions
+School Library and Instructional Technology Licensure Questions

 - How do I prepare for the PRAXIS exam?

 - How do I apply for a teacher’s license as a school librarian?

 - What are the requirements for the MLIS with School Library concentration?

 - What if I do not have an education degree?
 Can I still be a school librarian?